nb-programmer/dronesim/README.md

 Key|Action
 ---|---
 Esc|Unlock/Lock and Show/Hide mouse
-F3|Show debug data
+F1|Toggle visibility of HUD
+F3|Toggle visibility of debug view
-F5|Change camera mode from one of three [Free, First Person and Third Person] F6|Toggle control between camera and UAV
+F5|Change camera mode from one of [Free, First Person or Third Person] F6|Toggle your control between camera and UAV F11|Toggle fullscreen v|Show/hide all buffers
-F11|Toggle fullscreen
+`\`|Dump current simulator state to console

-### Default drone controls
+### Default drone/camera controls

 Use the keyboard to control the drone or camera, with the following binds: